dialoguemd/covid-19/src/regions/ca/info/ca-pe/reporting.md

 - If the answer is YES to either question, stay at home and call 811 for further assessment.
 - If the answer is NO to all questions, no special measures are needed.
 It is also that time of year when respiratory viruses that cause the common cold or other illness, like the flu, are circulating in our communities.

+### Should I cancel my travel plans?

+Effective March 13, 2020, the Chief Public Health Office advises: Stop all non-essential travel outside of Canada and Self-isolate for 14 days following all international travel, including the US.

 [Source: Government of Prince Edward Island](https://www.princeedwardisland.ca/en/information/health-and-wellness/coronavirus-covid-19-infection-frequently-asked-questions)